A support theorem for Hilbert schemes of planar curves, II: Introduction

-\begin{theorem} Let $\cC_S \to B_S$ be an $H$-smooth independently broken family of locally planar curves over an algebraically closed field, admitting relative fine compactified Jacobians $\overline{\cJ}_S \to B_S$.
-By definition the relative fine compactified Jacobian of a disconnected curve is empty.
-Let $g$ denote the locally constant function giving the arithmetic genus of the curves being parameterized.
+\begin{theorem} Let $\cC \to B$ be a projective versal family of locally planar curves admitting relative fine compactified Jacobians $\overline{J}_\C \to B$ (the relative fine compactified Jacobian of a disconnected curve is set to be empty by definition) Let $g$ denote the locally constant function giving the arithmetic genus of the curves being parameterized.

-Then there are isomorphisms in $D^b_c(\coprod B_S)[[q]]$:
+Then there are isomorphisms in $D^b_c(\coprod B_\lambda)[[q]]$:

 \end{theorem}